Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: Proposed Mechanism

 By the definition of level-$k$ thinking, the level-$k$ thinkers conjecture their opponents as level-(k-1) thinkers.
-To establish the model's foundation, we could write \eqref{eq:lgeneral} as a general form of the objective function $J_k$ for level-$k$ thinkers.
+To establish the model's foundation, let $V_{i,j}^k$ be the cumulative reward of level-$k$ thinking player $i$ with type $j$: